 The Rideshare Guy here.
-One of the biggest requirements holding a lot of new and prospective rideshare drives back is an eligible rideshare vehicle.
+One of the biggest requirements holding a lot of new and prospective rideshare and delivery drivers back is an eligible vehicle.
 Today, senior RSG contributor Christian Perea reviews a popular new rental service called Hyrecar.

 These days there are lots of different options for drivers in need of a rideshare eligible vehicle.
 But figuring out which one makes the most sense for your personal situation can be a daunting task.

 If you want to sign up for be a rideshare or delivery driver for the gig economy, click here to see gig job openings.